jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-5e.md

-+++
+---
+title: "Digression on the wheat trade and wheat laws: Foreign wheat market"
+heading: "Chapter 5e"
-title=  "Digression on the wheat trade and wheat laws=  Foreign wheat market" heading=  "Chapter 5e of Book 4 " description=  "The merchant importer of foreign wheat for home consumption contributes to the home market's immediate supply" date=  2020-03-23 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-4/chapter-5d" linkbtext=  "Chapter 5d" linkf=  "/research/smith/wealth-of-nations/book-4/chapter-5f" linkftext=  "Chapter 5f" icon=  "/icons/smith.png"
+description: "The merchant importer of foreign wheat for home consumption contributes to the home market's immediate supply"
-+++
+image: /covers/wn.jpg
+weight: 34
+author: Adam Smith
+icons: /icons/smith.png
+---

-{{< s v="62" >}} The 15th of Charles 2nd c 7 authorizes two very absurd popular prejudices.
+{{< s v="62" >}} The 15th of Charles 2nd Chapter 7 authorizes two very absurd popular prejudices.

 {{< s v="63" >}} It supposes that when wheat prices rise to 576 pence the quarter, wheat is likely to be so engrossed as to hurt the people.